jimelrod/Eodg.MultiTenancyMiddleware/README.md

      `services.AddScoped<IMultiTenancyResolverService, ExampleMultiTenancyResolverService>();`

      where `ExampleMultiTenancyResolverService` is the name of your concrete implementation of the provided `MultiTenancyResolverService` abstract class / `IMultiTenancyResolverService` interface
    * Add the options for the middleware.
-This only contains a `HeaderKey` and this will be the header key used in the request that contains the account id of the tenant whose database you want to reference for the particular request.
+This only contains a `UseHeaderKey` property and a `HeaderKey` property and this will be the header key used in the request that contains the account id of the tenant whose database you want to reference for the particular request...
+Or set `UseHeaderKey` to `false` if your code will be doing things a different way.

      ```
      var multiTenancyMiddlewareOptions = new MultiTenancyMiddlewareOptions
      {
+         UseHeaderKey = true,
          TenantIdHeaderKey = "Account-Id"

      };

      services.AddSingleton(multiTenancyMiddlewareOptions);